Which Refinancing Loan Program is Right for You?

 Is "cashing out" your main purpose for your refinance?
 Your house needs new carpet; your son has been accepted to University and needs tuition money; or you are planning a special vacation.
 So you will want to qualify for a loan for more than the remaining balance of your present mortgage loan.Then you will need If you've had your existing mortgage loan for a long time and/or have a high interest mortgage, you might\could be able to do this without increasing your monthly payment.

 Consolidating Your Debt

-Perhaps you'd like to cash out a portion of the equity in your home (cash out) to use toward other debt.
-If you have the equity in your home for it, paying off other high interest debt (such as car loans, credit cards, student loans, or home equity loans) means you can save possibly several hundred dollars in your budget each month.
+Do you want to pull out a portion of your home equity to consolidate other debt?
+Yes you can!
+If you have the equity in your home to make it work, paying off other debt with higher interest than the rate on your mortgage (for example: home equity loans, student loans, or credit cards) means you may be able to save several hundred dollars each month.

 Do you want to build up equity quicker, and pay off your mortgage faster?
 Then, you need to look into refinancing to a short term mortgage loan - for example, a fifteen-year loan.
 Your monthly payments will probably be more than they were with your long-term mortgage, but in exchange, you will pay considerably less interest and will build up equity quicker.
 Conversely, if your current longer term mortgage loan has a small remaining balance, and was closed a number of years ago, you may even be able to make the switch without paying more each month.
 To help you determine your options and the many benefits of refinancing, please contact us at (512) 335-7800.
 We are here for you.

 Curious about refinancing your home?
 Give us a call at (512) 335-7800.